 03 9614 2901

-Providing the safest and most positive environment for your child is not only a primary need for a growing kid, but it also lays down a strong foundation for their mental, physical and emotional growth.
+Providing a safe and good environment for your child is not only a basic need for a developing child, but it also provides the groundwork for their mental, physical, and emotional development.

-Our educators will hold the hand of every kid in safety until they learn to do everything on their own, and then they will help them until they thrive everywhere.
+All of our curriculum are tailored to meet each child's unique needs, whether it's more time or more attention.
+Our instructors will safely hold each child's hand until they learn to do everything on their own, and then they will assist them until they thrive everywhere.

 Nido Early School - Childcare Melbourne, Victoria